 |Exotic forex pairs||Yes||Yes||Yes|

-|# of commodities offered||0||16||17|
+|# of commodities offered||6||21||16|

-|Indiced & Stock CFDs||eToro||AvaTrade||Plus500|
+|Index & Stock CFDs||eToro||XTB||AvaTrade|

-|# of Stocks offered||957||99||1816|
+|# of stocks offered||957||1606||99|

-|See eToro's Instruments||See AvaTrade's Instruments||See Plus500's Instruments|
+|See eToro's Instruments||See XTB's Instruments||See AvaTrade's Instruments|

-As with most brokers, margin requirements do vary depending on the trader, accounts and instruments, but as a guide, eToro offer margin up to 0.5% on currencies.
+As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
+You can see the latest margin requirements on their website.

-eToro support a wide range of languages including English, German, Spanish, French, and Italian
+eToro support a wide range of languages including English, German, Spanish, French, and Italian.

-As eToro is regulated by Financial Conduct Authority, CySEC, every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
+As eToro is regulated by Financial Conduct Authority, CySEC, ASIC , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: